 Hand-held lasers have been used successfully to disperse roosting cormorants and are most effective in low light conditions, such as at night roosts.
 In addition, lasers are silent and can be used to move cormorants without disturbing other non-target species.
 The regular presence of humans may frighten cormorants from smaller aquaculture or hatchery facilities, as well as from roosting sites and potential colonies.
 Encouraging visitors and frequent human activity near valuable stocks at hatcheries and aquaculture facilities also may help to reduce depredation on fish.

 Visual harassment techniques like scarecrows, human effigies, and balloons also have been tried with varying degrees of success.
-However, stringing Mylar® tape (Figure 8) between stakes near roosting and loafing sites has proven effective in reducing cormorant use of these areas on Oneida Lake in New York.
+However, stringing Mylar® tape (left) between stakes near roosting and loafing sites has proven effective in reducing cormorant use of these areas on Oneida Lake in New York.
 In addition, chasing cormorants with boats has been used successfully to disperse roosts and flocks from ponds and larger bodies of water.

 Use of limited lethal control with harassment techniques will significantly improve the effectiveness of harassment.

 Shooting allows for a rapid reduction in cormorant numbers.
 Shooting can be most effective on breeding colonies, where large numbers of bird congregate each day, although open-water shooting and removal at night roosts also can be used to protect specific sites.
 Use 12-gauge shotguns with non-toxic shot sized #4 or #6.
 Shooters should be knowledgeable in waterbird identification to prevent the killing of non-target species.
 Shooting adults also helps to reduce cormorant conflicts by harassment of the remaining birds.
 Shooting can be combined with pyrotechnics to enhance the effectiveness of non-lethal control options.